Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: A Design Space of Dyna Algorithms

-The second choice we examine is if the algorithm performs one-step TD updates or a multi-step TD updates.
+The second choice we examine is if the algorithm performs one-step updates or multi-step updates.
 A one-step update bootstraps immediately on the next state, whereas a multi-step update sums up multiple rewards until finally bootstrapping on a state multiple steps into the future.